dhanisha10/College-analytics-portal/README.md

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.

 ## Demo video
-this gives u a clear clarification about how this projects works.(https://drive.google.com/file/d/1ffAqk7PR5cefRn0vwKMZMNhLam6bQGp0/view?usp=drivesdk)
+This  video gives you a clear clarification about how this projects works on .(https://drive.google.com/file/d/1ffAqk7PR5cefRn0vwKMZMNhLam6bQGp0/view?usp=drivesdk)

 ## How Do You Plan to Deploy Your Changes?